mengkeang/EmployeeShiftManagement/README.md

 ❌ Lack of visibility into staffing coverage

-❌ Scheduling conflicts like “CLOPEN” (closing + opening shift)
+❌ Scheduling conflicts like “CLOPEN” (Late night followed by early morning)

 This project addresses all of the above with an automated and scalable solution.